maroch0/myDockerXampp/README.md

 ### Generate vendor
 To generate the vendor folder you will need to have composer installed and inside the www/ directory run the command: `composer install`

+### Generate src/
+Inside the www/ directory generate a folder src/ and add to this controllers, entity, repositories and core.

 ### Run the container
 To run the container use:
     `docker-compose up --build`